maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 #### Workflow

-**Scaffold:** Had Claude Code structure the full analysis (e.g. Data Overview, Booking Trend, Cancellation) and generate initial charts.
+**Scaffold:**  Worked with Claude Code to brainstorm and structure the full analysis (e.g. Data Overview, Booking Trend, Loss Analysis) and generate initial queries and data visualizations.

-**Stress-test:** Cross-checked every output against the raw data instead of accepting it.
+**Stress-test:** Cross-checked every output against the raw data rather than accepting results at face value.

-**Modification:** Fixed filter logic, reframed sections, and added missing breakdowns.
+**Modification:** Fixed filter logic, reframed sections, and added missing breakdowns where the output fell short.

-**Extend:** Reframe the analysis direction and build a deeper monthly and product-type investigation that Claude didn't surface.
+**Extend:** Redirected the analysis independently, building deeper monthly and product-level investigations that Claude didn't surface on its own.

 # How to run Claude code on the Anaconda environment